hstatsep/other/writeups/example-mueller-python-recursion.md

     #sum([5, 10])=15
 ```

+Notice that _within_ the definition of `subset_sum()` is an invocation of the function itself: `subset_sum()`.
+This is recursion!
+To those unfamiliar with recursion, this might seem like it would trigger an infinite loop.
+But that's the point of the `return`: a "base case" that allows the stacks of function calls to actually evaluate and work back to the beginning.

-After looking at the code for a while, I tried figuring out if this is even what I wanted it to do.
+After looking at the code for a while, I tried figuring out if this is even what I wanted the function to do.
 Looking at the sample output, I realized it was finding _all_ combinations of subsets that would reach a desired target.
 Since Jimmy's approach timed out due to ineffeciency, I knew I would have to at least modify this to end early once _any_ subset summed to the target.
 I tried all sorts of keywords (like `return` and `break`) in various places, but the recursive algorithm kept repeating.
 At this point, I felt like giving up.

 I went to the next MfA workshop and decided to ask Marieke for help.
 I've worked with her before, but we've never actually coded together.

-One big takeaway was the unusual Python syntax of `remaining = numbers[i+1:]`.
+One big takeaway from what she explained was the unusual Python syntax of `remaining = numbers[i+1:]`.
 Essentially that means a subset of the array, starting at `i+1` and going to the end (`:`).
 Python, you are usually so intuitive.
 But that syntax is really annoying.

 After two hours of carefully placed `print` statements, thinking out loud, and attempting to have the function `return` a boolean that would then be used in a conditional statement in the main function, we got it: